bbauska/Coursera-Bootstrap/readme.md

 This is, in some sense, behaving like the bellows of the accordion.

-That\'s the reason why this component is referred to as an Accordion in Bootstrap.
+That&apos;s the reason why this component is referred to as an Accordion in Bootstrap.

 One more example of the Collapse plugin in use is on your own course